-- Example 2: Peeled Red Gala apples, usweetened applesauce.
+- Example 2: Peeled Red Gala apples, applesauce.
 Puréed.
 Best for baking and babies.
 Also known as applesauce for gut healing.

 💯 What kind of apples are best to make homemade unsweetened applesauce?

 The greatest homemade applesauce recipe is simple to prepare with whatever apple you have in your garden.
 You can take apples and make your own applesauce using the apples for your local farmers' market or groceries.

-Besides using apples in season and ripe, it is a simple recipe without needing to add some sweetness to applesauce to make it sweet.
+Besides using apples in season and ripe, it is a simple recipe without adding some sweetness to applesauce to make it sweet.

 Sweet Apple Varieties